 In the series Ergo U: Ergonomics Research Notes from the Field, Humantech ergonomist Blake McGowan meets with ergonomics researchers from leading universities and associations across the country to share their latest findings.

-Field Notes: Blake had the opportunity to meet with Dr. SangHyun Lee from the College of Engineering at the University of Michigan in Ann Arbor to learn more about computer vision-based risk assessment software for ergonomics that measures whole-body postures and calculates time-related analytics using only a smart phone.
+Field Notes: Blake had the opportunity to meet with Dr. SangHyun Lee from the College of Engineering at the University of Michigan in Ann Arbor to learn more about its motion capture risk assessment technology.
+This new, sensorless method measures whole-body postures and calculates time-related analytics using only a smart phone.
 The software processing is near real-time, the analysis is automated, and it’s easy to use.

 Blake’s Take: “This technology is groundbreaking.
 The software allows practitioners to improve the accuracy of assessing MSD risks and saves a significant amount of time and effort.”